Australian Indigenous Mentoring Experience (AIME)

 ‘An independent economic evaluation conducted by KPMG found AIME contributed $38 million to the Australian economy in 2012.
 For each $1 spent on the AIME program, $7 in benefits were generated.’

 AIME is leading the way in closing the gap between Indigenous and non-Indigenous education outcomes, a key factor in breaking the cycle of entrenched disadvantage for First Australians.
-SVA partners with AIME to create a generation of Indigenous young people ready to transition into university, further education or employment.
+SVA has supported AIME since 2009, providing hands on capacity building, funding and introduction to the networks that have enabled AIME to grow from supporting 25 students to having supported over 10,000 students by the end of 2017.
+SVA provided $50,000 to AIME in 2017.

 ‘Without SVA being hands on in the trenches with us – helping to build our credibility externally, whilst shaping our operations internally – we simply would never have got to where we are.
 Thanks for daring to walk with us when so few would.’